phillycocoa/website/content/meeting-agenda.md

 ## Presentations
 ### Balancing native and cross platform code for your next iOS app
 Cross platform libraries have a long history of trading user experience for speed of development across platforms.
 React Native promises the same.
-However using native modules in react native gives us the option of using platform specific ui in your application.
-In this talk we’ll talk about the advantages and challenges of moving the generic business logic of your application to React Native while still keeping the user experience native.
+However using native modules in React Native gives us the option of using platform specific UI in your application.
+In this talk we’ll discuss the advantages and challenges of moving the generic business logic of your application to React Native while still keeping the user experience native.

 ### Show and Tell: Kotaro Fujita